 Year in and year out, about 90 percent of black homicide victims are killed by black assailants, overwhelmingly young and male.
 Comparatively speaking, incidents of interracial homicide are rare enough to dispel the absurd depiction of America as a racist dystopia — indeed, in the majority of such killings, the perpetrator is black, and the victim is white.

-I offer these cold hard facts not to make a racial point.
+I offer these cold hard factsnot to make a racial point.
 Quite the opposite.
 The point is that when we obsess over race, as the Left would have us do, we miss violent crime’s critical causative factor — recidivism.

 The fact that young black males, as a class, offend at a rate disproportionate to their percentage of the overall population should not obscure the more salient fact that a disproportionate amount of crime is committed by repeat offenders — and too many of those recidivists have mental-health problems.

-This is notblack issue.
+This is not a black issue.
 Yes, if we’re going to think in group terms, then a disproportionate amount of crime committed by one demographic means that demographic will have more than its share of recidivists.
 But contrary to the Left’s insistence on pitting group versus group to divide us, crime is an individual phenomenon.
 As judges instruct juries, guilt is personal — you may not be convicted of a crime based on the racial or ethnic group you happen to be a part of; there has to be evidence that you personally committed the charged offense.
 The toxic notion of group proclivities has no place in the law.

 …What happened on the F train Monday did not happen because of race.
 It happened because race has become an excuse not to deal with what actually ails us.